 Coming to the British rule, Sikhs, who are very proud of their military inclinations (which was propelled by the British construct of a ‘martial race’ although Sikhs aren’t a race), ought to know that they were essentially mercenaries fighting someone else’s wars.
 And while individual acts of valour stand out, the British drafted, specifically, the Sikhs and the Muslims from Punjab into their police and armed forces to prevent them from having a common interest with the Hindus in expelling the British from India.

 The British leaving would mean the Sikhs and the Muslims losing out on the security of a govt. job and the societal status that came along.
 For this reason, many Sikhs and the Muslims remained, by and large, steadfast supporters of the British rule in India.
 I’ve explained in my article about the genesis of Pakistan that the Muslim league objectively stated that it was loyal to British India and the Sikhs weren’t far behind.
-During the 1857 mutiny, the only state to which the mutiny did not spread was Punjab, because the Sikh soldiers were very loyal to the British.
+During the 1857 mutiny, the only state to which the mutiny did not spread was Punjab, because the Sikh (and Muslim) soldiers were loyal to the British.
 The regiments of the British Army drawn from Punjab were almost exclusively Sikh and Muslim for this reason alone (not that they were stronger or braver).